JasonBock/Rocks/docs/notes/287 - Consider Supporting Open Generics.md

     * Method parameter types still seem to have some renaming issues
     * Expectation parameter types still seem to have some renaming issues
     * Adornment creation in expectation handlers has issue (`global::Rocks.Arg.Any<T1?>()`)
-* Some type parameter renames are getting truncated by one character
+* DONE - Some type parameter renames are getting truncated by one character (example: `SixLabors.ImageSharp.PixelFormats.IPixel<>`)
+    * Base type for the handler
+    * Argument type for the handler field
+    * Parameter type name (note that I'm also getting `?` for the `Equals()` parameter)
+    * Expectations parameter type name
+    * Adornment base type name

-* When a mock returns one of the "Task" types, type parameter renames need to occur (see `Proto.Deduplication.DeduplicationContext<>`)
+* DONE - When a mock returns one of the "Task" types, type parameter renames need to occur (see `Proto.Deduplication.DeduplicationContext<>`)
+* DONE - Ensure all Rocks.Tests pass again.
+* DONE - Ensure all Rocks.CodeGenerationTests pass.
+* DONE - Ensure all Rocks.IntegrationTests pass again.
 * Add tests for `BuildName()` in `TypeReferenceModel`, esp. with tuple types and nested open generic values (e.g. `Dictionary<string, List<T>>` or something like that)
-* Ensure all Rocks.Tests pass again.
-* Ensure all Rocks.CodeGenerationTests pass.
-* Ensure all Rocks.IntegrationTests pass again.
 * Update docs
     * Open generics are now supported, and how it's done
     * Event extension methods won't be created if the target type is generic, an open generic is requested, and that target type has events.